Oahu Hawaii Travel Guide / Everything You Need to Know

 Oahu Hawaii Beach

-Oahu Hawaii is one of the most popular vacation destinations in the world, and if you get to visit this island paradise you’ll quickly see why.
-The third largest Hawaiian island is home to over 125 beaches, many hikes, natural beauty galore, the bustling city life of Honolulu, and famous world-class surf.
+Oahu, Hawaii, is one of the most popular vacation destinations in the world, and if you get to visit this island paradise, you’ll quickly see why.
+The third largest Hawaiian island is home to over 125 beaches, countless hikes, tons of natural beauty, the bustling city life of Honolulu, and famous world-class surf.

-From waterfalls, beaches, and waves, to nightlife, crafty eats, and shopping, there’s no shortage of things to do in Oahu.
-Treat yourself to the spectacle of a surf competition on the North Shore, go whale watching, skydiving, snorkeling, swimming in crystal-clear waters, or simply chillax and sip a Mai Tai on one of the many picture-perfect beaches.
+From waterfalls, beaches, and waves to nightlife, crafty eats, and shopping, there’s no shortage of things to do on Oahu.
+Treat yourself to the spectacle of a surf competition on the North Shore, go whale watching, skydiving, snorkeling, or swimming in crystal-clear waters, or simply chillax and sip a Mai Tai on one of the many picture-perfect beaches.

 Want to have the best surf trip to Oahu?